-A. Temporal Masking
+2.1 Temporal Masking

-When an SEU occurs at a certain time in a clock cycle, the SEU cannot be sampled temporally at the downstream flipflops before the next clock edge.
-Therefore, the downstream flip-flop does not latch the error; the erroneous flip-flop latches error-free input data at the next clock edge.
+When an SEU occurs at a certain time in a clock cycle, the SEU cannot be sampled temporally at the downstream flip-flops before the next clock edge.
+Therefore, the downstream flip-flop does not latch the error; the erroneous flipflop latches error-free input data at the next clock edge.
 As a result, all error effects are masked in the circuit, as presented in Fig. 1.
 This masking effect is temporal masking, which depends on the occurrence timing of SEU and propagation delays between flip-flops.
-The probability of error propagation considering the temporal masking, TMF, is evaluated by the propagation delays between flip-flops [10].
+The probability of error propagation considering the temporal masking, TMF, is evaluated by the propagation delays between flip-flops [10], [20], [21].
 TMF is the ratio of a vulnerable window (T{error}) to a clock cycle (T{cycle}) in Fig. 2.
 When an SEU occurs in the vulnerable window, the SEU can propagate to the downstream flip-flop temporally.
-In Fig. 2, t{setup} and t{hold} respectively denote the setup time and hold time of the downstream flip-flop. t{prop} is the sum of the delays of the erroneous flip-flop and the combinational logic. α is the probability with which the SEU reaches to the downstream flip flop within the period of $(t{setup} + t{hold})$ and is latched.
-In this paper, α is set to 0.5 because we consider that the probability for latching the SEU decrease linearly from start of the setup time to end of the hold time.
+In Fig. 2, t{setup} and t{hold} respectively denote the setup time and hold time of the downstream flip-flop. t{prop} is the sum of the delays of the erroneous flip-flop and the combinational logic. α is the probability that the SEU which propagates to the downstream flip flop between setup and hold time is latched. α is a constant value from 0 to 1, which depends on reaching characteristics of the downstream flipflop.
+For this study, α is set to 0.5 because we consider that the probability for latching the SEU decreases linearly from the start of the setup time to end of the hold time.
 TMF{org} is calculated as shown below.